solana-foundation/developer-content/content/guides/games/game-sdks.md

 ```

 This will generate a great starting application with wallet-adapter support an
-anchor program, a js react app and a unity client.
+Anchor program, a js react app and a unity client.
 It will also rename all
 mentions of the project to your game name.
 A benefit of using Next.js is that
 you can use the same code in the backend and in the frontend, speeding up
 development.